Sign In Register

 Safety Score

-St. Paul has an average annual temperature of 53°F (12°C).
+St. Paul experiences four distinct seasons with an average annual temperature of 53°F (12°C).
 Winters average 40°F in January while summers reach 68°F in July.
-Annual precipitation is 44.2 inches.
+The area gets 251 sunny days per year, above the national average.
+Annual precipitation totals 44.2 inches.
 Air quality is rated Good with a median AQI of 32.
+The city sits at an elevation of 169 feet.

 Temperature